By Todd Hoffard

-Through the years I have been constantly asked by parents, players, etc. that they are searching for “advanced goalie training.”
-Their previous training has taught them the basics and now they are ready for something else.
-They have learned how to catch the soccer ball, move their feet, dive, deal with crosses, etc. Now their question is what is the next progression of my training??
+Through the years, I have been constantly asked by parents, players, etc., if they are searching for “advanced goalie training.”
+Their previous training has taught them the basics, and now they are ready for something else.
+They have learned to catch the soccer ball, move their feet, dive, and deal with crosses, etc. Now their question is, what is the next progression of my training??

 The truly unfortunate thing, advanced goalie training does not exist!
 There is no such thing as “advanced goalkeeper training” where you will progress to these big, grand training exercises that are extremely complex in nature.
 In fact, the higher level that you play at, the training gets even more simplified.

 Goalkeeping is a very simple position.
 To be successful at this position though you need to be

 very technically sound.
 Meaning, that you are comfortable with your body and you have the ability to move and catch balls cleanly from freekicks, open play shots…all the time!

 All it takes is ONE mistake, and we lose our position.
 Field players do not have this pressure on them at all, if they make a mistake, they just lose possession.
 Big deal!
 This is not a punishment as they still have the opportunity to win the ball back before conceding a goal.
 But, when the goalkeeper makes a mistake, it almost always leads to a certain goal.